2015 Sri Lankan presidential election: Aftermath

-Attempted coup
+Alleged coup

 According to Mangala Samaraweera and Rajitha Senaratne, senior figures in the Sirisena campaign, Rajapaksa attempted to stage a coup in order to stay in power when it became clear he was going to lose the election.
 They claimed that Rajapaksa and his brother Gotabaya Rajapaksa, then-current Defense Secretary, summoned Commander of the Army Daya Ratnayake, Inspector General of Police N. K. Illangakoon and Attorney General Yuwanjana Wanasundera to the Temple Trees at around 1 am on 9 January 2015.
 Rajapaksa allegedly pressured the three officials to deploy troops, annul the election results and declare a state of emergency, however, they refused.
 According to the Colombo Telegraph, Rajapaksa also wished to dissolve parliament.
 It was only then Rajapaksa decided to concede defeat and summoned Wickremesinghe to assure him of a smooth transition of power.

 A spokesman for Rajapaksa dismissed the allegations as baseless.
 The army and police have also denied the allegations.
 The Sirisena government subsequently investigated the alleged coup attempt.